teamfurther/wiki.gofurther.digital/_pages/internal-workflows/finances.md

 ## Monthly reporting[#](#monthly-reporting)
 We report unpaid billable hours and outstanding sums to our clients on a monthly basis.
 Later on, these reports will serve as the basis for invoicing and financial stats.

 Use Toggl's reports menu to generate a report of billable hours from the previous month.
-Proceed by updating the billable hours in the outstandings spreadsheet's ```List``` sheet, client by client.
+Proceed by updating the billable hours in the outstandings spreadsheet's `List` sheet, client by client.
 When updating a row, make sure you assign the values to the correct client/project/item.
 If not corresponding row exists, create one.

 When working in the spreadsheet, make sure you colour code the rows / cells you edited, so other collaborators know which values were edited by which team member.

-The ```Clients``` sheet in the outstandings spreadsheet contains the rates, related tasks and instructions for each specific client.
+The `Clients` sheet in the outstandings spreadsheet contains the rates, related tasks and instructions for each specific client.

-__(!)__ After finishing monthly reports, notify managing partner to sign-off on reports.
+<small class="note">After finishing monthly reports, notify managing partner to sign-off on reports.</small>

 ### Resources[#](#monthly-reporting-resources)
 - Outstandings spreadsheet [&#x2197;](http://bit.ly/2mfWwOw){:target="_blank"}